Separable functors and firm modules: Introduction

-We then apply this result to the study of semisimple modules in the category ${}_A \FMod$ when $A$ is a \emph{left s-unital} ring (see Theorem~\ref{thm:main4}).
-Recall from Tominaga~\cite{tominaga1976} that a left $A$-module $M$ is said to be s-unital if for every $m \in M$ one has $m \in Am$.
+We then apply this result to the study of semisimple modules in the category ${}_A \FMod$ when $A$ is a left s-unital ring (see Theorem~\ref{thm:main4}).
+Recall from Tominaga~\cite{tominaga1976} that a left $A$-module $M$ is said to be s-unital, if for every $m \in M$, one has $m \in Am$.
 A ring is said to be left s-unital if it is s-unital as a left module over itself.
 We say that a ring homomorphism $f : B \to A$ is left s-unital if $A$, regarded as a left $B$-module via $f$, is s-unital.
-We prove the following s-unital semisimplicity lifting result:
+We prove the following s-unital semisimplicity result:

 \begin{thm} Let $A$ and $B$ be left s-unital rings with $B$ left semisimple.
-Let $f : B \to A$ be a left s-unital ring homomorphism such that $A/B$ is separable.
+Suppose that $f : B \to A$ is a left s-unital ring homomorphism such that $A/B$ is separable.
 Then $A$ is left semisimple. \end{thm}

-This allows us to prove a \emph{locally unital} version of Maschke's theorem (see Theorem~\ref{thm:main6}).
-Recall from \'{A}nh and M\'{a}rki~\cite{anh1987} that a ring $A$ is said to be locally unital if for each finite subset $X \subseteq A$ there exists an idempotent $e \in A$ such that $ex = x = xe$ for all $x \in X$.
+This allows us to prove a locally unital version of Maschke's theorem (see Theorem~\ref{thm:main6}).
+Recall from \'{A}nh and M\'{a}rki~\cite{anh1987} that $A$ is called a ring with local units if for each finite subset $X \subseteq A$ there exists an idempotent $e \in A$ such that $ex = x = xe$ for all $x \in X$.
 We first establish the following locally unital analogue of Theorem~\ref{thm:main2}:

-\begin{thm} Suppose that $G$ is a finite group of order $|G|$.
-Let $B$ be a locally unital ring satisfying $|G|B = B$.
+\begin{thm} Let $G$ be a finite group of order $|G|$.
+Let $B$ be a ring with local units satisfying $|G|B = B$.
 Let $A$ denote the group ring $B[G]$.
 Then $A/B$ is separable. \end{thm}

 Combining this with Theorem~\ref{thm:main4}, we obtain: